inclavare-containers/inclavare-containers/README.md

 where:
 - @path: specify the path of OCI Runtime, such as the pach of `rune`.
-- @runtimeArgs: specify the runtimeArgs of the pouchd runtime, such as `--platform`, `--network`.
+- @runtimeArgs: specify the arguments of the pouchd runtime, such as `--platform`, `--network`.
 - @type: specify the shim template from the following candidates:
 	- io.containerd.runtime.v1.linux: correspond to containerd-shim
 	- io.containerd.rune.v2: correspond to shim-rune